aechchiki/SIB_LongReadsWorkshop_Bern16/practicals.md

 * TO DO: - export final HTML and send to Patricia for testing
          - Fork to SIB github: https://github.com/sib-swiss/2016-07-05-longreads-bern
          - git pull of scratch/beegfs/monthly/SIB_long_read_workshop/ before tuesday?

-* TO DO: test dee-hugemem with student account

 ![Question](img/round-help-button.png)
 ![Tip](img/elemental-tip.png)